 AI to enhance EX

 Advancements in technology will lead to more artificial intelligence (AI) tools and processes finding their way into your workplace.
 Employees will need to be confident and comfortable enough to rely on AI technology in their day-to-day tasks.
 Some organisations are already using chatbot services like Talla to automate the process of answering employee questions, and managing and prioritising requests.
-At the same time, more organisations will implement AI to monitor employee behavior, analyze sentiment and provide recommendations to improve EX.
+At the same time, more organisations will implement AI to monitor employee behavior, analyse sentiment and provide recommendations to improve EX.

 Preparing your workplace for effectively adopting AI technology involves: